What is Deeply Affordable Housing & Why Does it Matter?

 Slide

-Did you know most housing units that are committed as “affordable” in Arlington are priced at 60% of the area median income (AMI), which is still more than $90,000/year for a family of four?
+Did you know most housing units that are committed as “affordable” in Arlington are priced between 60% and 80% of the area median income (AMI), which is between $98,000-$164,000/year for a family of four?

 This disparity is why Arlington Community Foundation (ACF) advocates for affordability at 30% AMI, which we call “deep affordability.”

-Deep affordability means that more families can live in a safe, quality apartment that they can afford, with rents typically below $1,000 per month for a 2-bedroom.
+Deep affordability means that more families can live in a safe, quality apartment that they can afford, with rents at about $1,100/month for a 2-bedroom.
 This not only prevents housing instability and homelessness, but it also alleviates financial stress for Arlington’s essential families.
 ACF’s many pilots demonstrate what people do when they have this financial “breathing room”… and it’s life-changing.

-Based on advocacy and analysis led by ACF, the County Board has invested an additional $1 million to “buy-down” apartments to rents affordable to families and individuals earning less than 30% AMI.
+In 2023, based on advocacy and analysis led by ACF, Arlington County invested in the major redevelopment of the Barcroft Apartments by Jair Lynch, committing 134 of the 1,335 units to deep and long-term affordability at 30% AMI or less.
+And in 2024, the County Board invested an additional $1 million to “buy-down” apartments to rents affordable to households earning less than 30% AMI.
 This is the first time in Arlington’s budget history that funds are specifically earmarked for deep housing affordability at 30% AMI.

 What’s next?